apache/cordova-docs/www/docs/en/2.9.0/guide/getting-started/ios/index.md

   - Dojo Mobile
   - Sencha Touch

-### Modify <a href="../../project-settings/index.html">Project Settings</a>
+### Modify Project Settings

   There are many additional considerations to make your application unique.
 The sample HelloWorld application is set up to run in all iOS environments, iPhone, iPod, and iPad.
 You can design an app for a single device type by modifying the build settings within Xcode.

   You should customize the application with your own icons and splash screens.
 The sample application includes Cordova specific images in the Apple required sizes and resolutions as examples.
-The Cordova Specific settings are located in the config.xml file and documented in the Cordova <a href="../../project-settings/index.html">Project Settings</a> Guide.
+The Cordova Specific settings are located in the config.xml file and documented in the Cordova Project Settings Guide.
 Refer to the Resources section for more Apple specific information about building iOS Apps.

 ## Resources